 Eating right and healthy living is paramount.
 Nourishing ourselves with fruits and vegetables and whole foods as opposed to processed food is always recommended.
 Currently eating healthy or rather what is commonly known as “clean eating” has overtaken the lives of the “health fanatics”.
 In the era where image is characterized as the standard in our society, the fixation on health is quickly becoming an obsession to many.
 It is possible to take a healthy diet too far.
 In fact, the World Health Organization estimates that at least 3 in 10 people currently have a compulsive eating disorder termed as orthorexia nervosa.
 Although this disorder has not yet been clinically defined as part of the psychological illnesses, the number of people who are slowly resulting into it is alarming.

-Basically, orthorexia nervosa relates to eating habits that reject a variety of foods for not being pure or not meeting the standards of the healthy pedestal that they have set for themselves.
+Basically, orthorexia nervosa relates to eating habits that reject a variety of foods for not being “pure” or not meeting the standards of the healthy pedestal that they have set for themselves.
 These standards fixate a person on “righteous eating” far beyond being conscious of what they are putting into their body.
-Like a person who may have the symptoms of an obsessive-compulsive disorder, those with orthorexia are predisposed to a hyper-awareness that breeds ritualistic feeding.
+Just like a person who may have the symptoms of an obsessive-compulsive disorder, those with orthorexia are predisposed to a hyper-awareness that breeds ritualistic feeding.

 Orthorexic people are normally unaware of their condition and only realize their struggles when it is too late.
 To know whether you have the disorder you might find yourself doing either or all the following: